Siege of Constantinople (1235–1236): Siege

+The first bridge on the Horn, built by Byzantine Emperor Justinian the Great, can be seen near the Theodosian Walls at the western end of the city (see upper right) in this rendering of old Constantinople.

-The Nicaean army moved from Gallipoli north, seizing territories from Latin Empire in Thrace from the east coast up to the mouth of the Marica, including the fortress of Tzurulum located west of Constantinople.
+The Nicaean army moved from Gallipoli north, seizing territories from the Latin Empire in Thrace from the east coast up to the mouth of the Marica, including the fortress of Tzurulum to the west of Constantinople.
 Having secured the surrounding territory, the two armies joined forces to lay siege to Constantinople.

-The Latin Emperor had at his command a small garrison, which included 160 knights.
+The Latins had at their command a small garrison, which included 160–800 knights.
+The Latins distrusted the Greeks living within the city and disarmed them.
+To avoid any uprising by the Greek population, they claimed that the Nicaean ships carried Turkish mercenaries whose purpose was to burn Constantinople.

+Asen and Vatatzes participated in the combat.
 The defenders were able to repel the besieging forces.
-The Nicaean fleet tried to penetrate the defenses of the Golden Horn but it was partially destroyed by the Venetians, who had send a naval squadron for the defense of Constantinople.
-The joint Bulgarian–Nicaean siege was unsuccessful and they retreated in the autumn due to the incoming winter.
+On land, John of Brienne used his knights to charge against the army of Asen–Vatatzes outside the walls of the city, causing casualties and confusion to the allied army.
+The Nicaean fleet tried to penetrate the defenses of the Golden Horn but it was initially repelled by the defenders.
+Upon the arrival of a naval squadron (25 armed galleys) from the Republic of Venice for the defense of Constantinople, the Venetians pursued the retreating Nicaean ships and they were able to capture 24 of them.
+The joint Bulgarian–Nicaean siege failed and they retreated in the autumn due to the incoming winter.
 Asen and Vatatzes agreed to continue the siege in the following year and after the departure of the Venetian fleet.

-The second phase of the siege, lasting into the spring of 1236, brought no significant progress.
-The defenders had received assistance from Geoffrey II Villehardouin of Morea and the Italian republics (Venice, Genoa and Pisa).
+The second part of the siege, lasting into the spring of 1236, brought no significant progress.
+The defenders received assistance from Geoffrey II Villehardouin of Morea and the Italian republics (Venice, Genoa and Pisa).
+The historian, John Langdon, argued that Asen and Vatatzes met in Thrace to organize the disposition of forces and reinforce any Thracian holdings to prevent further reinforcements from arriving at Constantinople, after which they departed to their courts.